 Place the sugar and water in a medium pot or saucepan, swirling to coat the sugar (should look like wet sand).
-Cook over medium heat, swirling the pan occasionally to dissolve the sugar, until the sugar turns a dark amber color, about 10 minutes.
+Bring the mixture to a boil over high heat, then reduce to medium and cook, swirling the pan occasionally to dissolve the sugar, until the sugar turns a dark amber color, 8 to 10 minutes.

 Meanwhile, microwave the heavy cream in a small heatproof bowl until warmed, about 30 seconds.

-Once the sugar in the pot reaches the desired color, add the butter, stirring, until melted, then slowly add the heavy cream a little at a time (be careful as the mixture will bubble over).
+Once the sugar in the pot reaches the desired color, lower the heat to low and add the butter, stirring, until melted.
+Slowly add the heavy cream a little at a time, stirring constantly (be careful as the mixture will bubble over), until fully added.

 You can store leftovers in a tightly-sealed container in the fridge for up to 1 week.
 Allow to cool completely before covering tightly with plastic and refrigerating.